 (g) Old Entrance:

 The photos below show the central courtyard.

 The original facade of the church during the Crusaders period was through these three arches, located on the southern side.
-It was closed in the 17th C. The church, seen behind the center arch, is built from a single dome and is dated to the Crusaders period - the end of the 11th C.
+It was closed in the 17th century.
+The church, seen behind the center arch, is built from a single dome and is dated to the Crusaders period – the end of the 11th century.

 Below – a view of the western side of the court, where the Armenian health center is located (on the right side).

 Another view of the western side of the court yard.
 The style is typical Armenian: the design is a combination of geometric forms of metal, and stone.

 Inside an inner court is an old grape vine branch, as seen below.
 Although there is no a special interest in this location, it was worthy to add the photo in this collection.

 According to Armenian tradition, their church was built at the site where James “the Great” was killed by King Herod Agrippa I in 44AD (Acts 12:2):